-How much funding is the Food Security sector forecast to receive in 2022?
+How much funding is the Food Security sector forecast to receive in 2023?

-Funding to the Food Security sector is forecast to be between $10.0bn and $12.9bn in 2022.
-For reference, the sector received $6.5bn last year.
+Funding to the Food Security sector is forecast to be between $9.4bn and $15.9bn in 2023.
+For reference, the sector received $12.2bn last year.

 This forecast is based on our 95% probability range.
-In other words, we are 95% sure that funding will be between $10.0bn and $12.9bn.
+In other words, we are 95% sure that funding will be between $9.4bn and $15.9bn.
 Below are the other forecast ranges for the Food Security sector.
 As we become less sure about our forecast, the range narrows.
-So for example, we think there’s a 50% probability that funding will be between $10.7bn and $11.8bn.
+So for example, we think there’s a 50% probability that funding will be between $11.2bn and $13.4bn.

-How does the 2022 forecast compare to previous years?
+How does the 2023 forecast compare to previous years?

 Funding to the sector has gradually increased over time.
-In 2016, the Food Security sector received $2.8bn, which rose to $5.5bn in 2019, before falling again to $4.9bn in 2020, and then recovering again in 2021 to $6.1bn.
-Could it be that 2020 was an aberration due to COVID-19?
+In 2016, the Food Security sector received $2.8bn, which rose to $6.3bn by 2021, before amazingly almost doubling in 2022 to $11.7bn.

-How does the 2022 forecast compare to other sectors?
+How does the 2023 forecast compare to other sectors?

-Given the sheer scale of the Food Security sector, we think that it’s almost certain that it will rank 1st out of all humanitarian sectors in 2022 (and likely 2023, 2024, 2025, and so on).
+Given the sheer scale of the Food Security sector, we think that it’s almost certain that it will rank 1st out of all humanitarian sectors in 2023 (and likely 2024, 2025, and so on).

 The current state of things

-Features of the Food Security Sector in 2021
+Features of the Food Security Sector in 2022

 When writing this section for other sectors, we’ve often posed the question: what drives this inequity between contexts?
 Could it be the size of the funding requirement, underreporting, year-on-year variation, donor preferences, or something else?

 Despite the large number of donors, the sector is not very diverse at all, mainly due to the dominance of the United States.
 One way to measure how diverse the sector is in terms of funding sources is to use the Herfindahl Hirschman Index.
 On a scale of 0 to 10,000, a sector is highly concentrated with a score over 2,500.
-The Food Security sector has a score of 2,576 indicating a highly concentrated sector.
+The Food Security sector has a score of 3,092 indicating a highly concentrated sector.

 There are potentially two implications to this.
 Firstly, the domination of one actor suggests that the sector may not be resilient to shocks.
 If one donor (in this case the US government) suffers a short term shock to funding, then there may not be enough other sources of funding for the sector not to suffer.
-The second implication is that the lack of diversity of perspectives concentrates power with one actor, and in theory does not enable a diversity of thought.
+The second implication is that the lack of diversity of perspectives concentrates power with one actor, and in theory does not enable a diversity of thought or action.
 This is more of a normative statement than a financial one, but it is important when we think about where power lies in the sector.

 The usual health warning: FTS doesn’t capture everything.
 It is a platform that relies on voluntary reporting by organisations.
 But it is the most comprehensive source of data for humanitarian funding.